 When is my first housing payment due?

-- Your first room and board payment is due May 1 and will automatically be charged to your student account.
+- Your first room and board payment is due May 1.

 - If you apply for housing after these dates, you must submit your payment at the time you apply.

 - To request to postpone/defer the first housing payment, email email@example.com.
 Please include your name and student ID number.

 - Please make your check payable to Central Michigan University and include your name and student number on the check, as well as a notation that it is for your first room and board payment.

 - First-year students